munificent/craftinginterpreters/book/classes.md

 1. We have methods on instances, but there is no way to define "static" methods that can be called directly on the class object itself.
 Add support for them.
-Use a `class` keyword preceding the method to indicate a static method that hangs off the class object:
+Use a `class` keyword preceding the method to indicate a static method that hangs off the class object.

     ```lox
     class Math {